Vibrational-Electron Heating in Plasma Flows: A Thermodynamically Consistent Model: Test Cases

 \section{Test Cases}

-We now test the accuracy of our proposed electron energy model.
-Three test cases are presented: the uniform electric field applied to a uniform plasma test case, the RAM-C-II reentry flight test case, and a thermal equilibrium test case.
-For the RAM-C-II test case we test the validity of the proposed model against the \cite{jap:2019:peters} model and the \cite{jtht:2012:kim} model.
+We now test the accuracy of our proposed electron energy model. {Four test cases are presented: the uniform electric field applied to a uniform plasma test case, the RAM-C-II and OREX reentry flight test cases, and a thermal equilibrium test case.} For the re-entry test cases we test the validity of the proposed model against the \cite{jap:2019:peters} model and the \cite{jtht:2012:kim} model.
 For the thermal equilibrium plasma test case, we include an additional comparison to the phenomenological model of \cite{jap:2010:shneider}.